-How to make a simple thankful bunting with your family.
-This Thanksgiving art activity brings the family together to celebrate the meaning of the holiday.
+How to make a simple Thanksgiving garland with your family.
+A great gratitude activity to bring the family together.

-- I loved talking about what we were all thankful for,
+- talk about what you are thankful for,

-- Connecting with them over the conversation and the craft,
+- Connect with your kids over the conversation and the craft,

-I’ll give you all the how-to info, but before we get started, I’m going to share a bit about about the paint sticks we used for this Thanksgiving art activity.
+Before we get started, we’re going to share a bit about about the paint sticks we used for this Thanksgiving art activity.

 Kwik Stix are a low-mess alternative to paint.

-You can buy Kwik Stix in a variety of colors and sets at stores such as Walgreens, Michaels, and toy stores.
-(You can also find them online on Amazon)
+You can buy Kwik Stix in a variety of colors and sets at craft stores, as well as on Amazon.

 (We used the basic color set pictured above as well as the neon set and the metallic set.
 They are all pretty awesome.
-I definitely recommend you give these a try.)
+We definitely recommend you give these a try.)

-Talking about what you are thankful for can be a great way to foster family spirit and a sense of contentment so I recommend doing this activity often, not just at Thanksgiving.
+Talking about what you are thankful for can be a great way to foster family spirit and a sense of contentment so we recommend doing this activity often, not just at Thanksgiving.

 Since Thanksgiving is around the corner, though, we extended the idea to create a thankful bunting.